Graphical Rules Editor

 Right-click items in the class list – you can right-click on items in the class list to bring up a contextual menu.
 From there you can build a rule that will match the item that you have selected.
 If you hold down the shift key when you create the rule the rule will be made a regular expression.
 If you create a rule for a method or a field, DashO will add the new rule to a pre-existing class rule or create one if needed.

-Using the buttons – You can click the new buttons to the right of the rules list to create a new entry.
-A new rule will be created with a dummy name that you can edit.
+Using the buttons – You can click the New buttons to the right of the rules list to create a new entry.

 The basic parts of a rule can be modified directly in the editor.
 The name of any item and the signature or methods can be changed by using the text field immediately below the rules list.
 Specialized editors may also provide for direct editing of their values.